How a budding entrepreneur convinced Tim Cook to be his first investor

 “I know basically nobody in the Bay Area other than two college friends,” recalls Winter.
 “We start knocking on people’s doors, literally and metaphorically.
 Nine out of ten people were like, ‘We can’t help you.’
 But the magic of Silicon Valley is that one person says, ‘Here’s three people,’ and boom, I had three meetings. . . .
 If you do enough of those, pound on enough doors, you get places.”

 Winter made quick progress.
 Within a month, he talked his way into Google headquarters, where he was invited to test his showerheads to learn if people actually liked the unique low-flow design.
 This simple market research was necessary for a complicated product.
-Winter’s friends, family, and, of course, Andonaegui had tried the showerhead, but he needed to know what others thought—people who were uninvested in his dream.
+Winter’s friends, family, and, of course, Gomez Andonaegui had tried the showerhead, but he needed to know what others thought—people who were uninvested in his dream.

 “Getting feedback on a showerhead is not easy,” says Winter.
 “It’s not like an app.
 You have to get someone to come in physically, get naked, get out [of the shower], and tell you about that experience.
 It’s a labor.
 So the best place to do that was gyms.”